Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 # Losant Particle Builder Kit Instructions

-The Losant Particle Builder Kit is a Particle-based version of the <a href="https://store.losant.com/products/losant-builder-kit" target="_blank">Losant Builder Kit</a> and an easy way to get up and running with the Losant IoT developer platform.
-This kit provides all the hardware and software needed to build a few simple projects that cover a wide variety of the features within the Losant platform.
+The Losant Particle Builder Kit provides an easy way to get up and running with the Losant IoT developer platform.
+This kit provides all the hardware and software needed to build a few simple projects that cover a wide variety of the features within Losant.

 ![Builder Kit](/images/getting-started/losant-iot-dev-kits/builder-kit-particle/builder-kit.jpg "Builder Kit")

-// TODO: redo this image.

 As you perform these workshops, if you run into any issues, please refer to the [Losant Documentation](https://docs.losant.com) and the [Losant Forums](https://forums.losant.com) for help.